Dynamics of measured many-body quantum chaotic systems: Derivation of Eq. (4) in the main text

-In this section, we derive Eq.~\eqref{HEffective} in a succession of two steps.
+In this section, we derive Eq.(4) in the main text in a succession of two steps.
 We first investigate the dynamics of individual propagators $P$ for a given realization of the measurement noise, and then consider the average of multiple of these objects.

 Our starting point is the observation that $P_{nmt}$ can be interpreted as the evolution of an initial density operator $ \rho(0)=|m\rangle\langle m|$ to the state $\rho(t)=|n\rangle\langle n|$ by being continuously projected onto configurations diagonal in the measurement basis.
 To describe the evolution of this object, we consider $\rho$ as a vector in the Fock space tensor product $\mathcal{F}\otimes \mathcal{F}^\ast$ and introduce the projection $P=\mathcal{P}\rho$, where $(X_\mathcal{P})_{nm}=(\mathcal{P}X)_{nm}=\delta_{nm}X_{nn}$ projects on diagonal configurations, and $\mathcal{Q}=\mathrm{id}-\mathcal{P}$ on the complement of off-diagonal ones.